Skip to chat with us. Skip to content

 • Empty your bladder when you urinate: Try to completely empty your bladder every time you go, since small amounts of urine left behind create a perfect environment for microbial growth.

-When to call your doctor about a UTI
+When to Call Your Doctor About a UTI

 If you’re one of the 6.5 million Canadians without a primary care provider, or if you don’t have convenient access to a hospital or clinic, Maple makes it easy to get the care you need on your schedule.

 We’ll connect you virtually with a primary care provider, such as a Canadian-licensed doctor or nurse practitioner, in minutes, 24/7/365.
-All conversations are conducted over secure text, audio, or video call, so you can rest assured knowing your conversation stays between you and your provider.
+All conversations are conducted over secure text, audio, or video calls, so you can rest assured knowing your conversation stays between you and your provider.

 The information presented here is for educational purposes and is not meant to replace the advice from your medical professional.
 Virtual care is not meant for medical emergencies.
 If you are experiencing an emergency like chest pain or difficulties breathing, for example, please call 911 or go to your nearest emergency room.